-The following is the transcript of a July 12, 2019 interview with Shinzen Young during a retreat on the science of longevity, along with my co-hosts Ivanna and Anastasia.
+The following is the transcript of a July 12, 2019 interview with Shinzen Young during a Supertribe retreat on the science of longevity, along with my co-hosts Ivanna Evtukhova and Anastasia Safronova.
 Shinzen is a noted meditation teacher and author of The Science of Enlightenment; audio recording generously transcribed by Evan O’Leary and Hunter Meyer.
 For my work on the neuroscience of meditation, see here.

 Michael Johnson: How are you?